 So, let us see that how the relative motion takes place.
 So, first you have at the wall 0 velocity then as you go up you have a velocity higher than this one.
-It is not same as u infinity, but it is definitely greater than 0, because it does not feel the effect of the wall directly.
-If the fluid has no viscosity perhaps it would have never failed the effect of the wall, but now because the fluid has viscosity the effect of momentum disturbance is being propagated from the bottom layer to the top that is how this layer feels it not directly, but implicitly.
-And accordingly it slows itself down, but as you go too higher and higher positions, you see that the velocity is becoming greater and greater and eventually it will come to a stage when it reaches almost the u infinity, the free stream condition.

-So, one of the important understanding is that if you draw the locus of all this velocity vectors, you can make a sketch which will represent how the velocity is varying over the section, which is taken along this red line.
-And this type of sketch we will encounter many times we in our course known as velocity profile.
-So, it is giving a profile of variation of how the velocity varies over a section.
-This velocity profile comes to a state where beyond which you really do not have any significant variation in the velocity that is it has almost reach reached u infinity.
+It is not same as u{∞} , but it is definitely greater than 0, because it does not feel the effect of the wall directly.
+If the fluid has no viscosity perhaps it would have never failed the effect of the wall.
+But now because the fluid as has viscosity, the effect of momentum disturbance is being propagated from the bottom layer to the top that is how this layer feels it not directly, but implicitly and accordingly it slows itself down.
+But as you go to higher and higher positions you see that the velocity is becoming greater and greater.
+And eventually it will come to a stage when it reaches almost the u{∞} the free stream condition.
+So, one of the important understandings is that if you draw the locus of all these velocity vectors, you can make a sketch which will represent how the velocity is varying over the section which is taken along this red line.
+And this type of sketch, we will encounter many times in our course is known as velocity profile.
+So, it is giving profile of variation of how the velocity varies over a section.

-What does it mean?
-It means that say beyond this if you go this has reached 99 percent of u infinity.
-So, beyond this if you go, it will be only little change or for all practical purposes no change that means, beyond this the fluid does not directly feel the effect of the wall.
-It does not feel the effect of the wall at all that does not mean that the fluid does not have viscosity it has viscosity, but the momentum disturbance could propagate only up to this much.
-So, we can see that we may demarked the physical behavior one is below this threshold location, and another above this one, below this the fluid adjust itself with the momentum disturbance above this it does not feel the momentum disturbance.
+This velocity profile comes to a state where beyond which you really don't have any significant variation in the velocity that is.
+It has almost reach reached u{∞} what does it mean it means that say beyond this if you go say this as reached 99% of u{∞} .
+So, beyond this if you go it will be only little change or for all practical purposes no change that means, beyond this the fluid does not directly feel the effect of the wall, it does not feel the effect of the wall at all, that does not mean that the fluid does not have viscosity it has viscosity, but the momentum disturbance could propagate only up to this much.

-Let us consider a second cross section.
-So, let us say that we go to this cross section another one, a cross section like this.
-So, when we want to plot a velocity profile at a wall because of the no slip boundary condition, it is 0 fine.
-Now, let us say that we are interested about plotting the velocity at the same location at this one.
-So, now, you tell me whether it will be more or less then what was here, what should be the common sense intuition?
+So, we can see that we may demarcate the physical behavior; one is below this threshold location and another above this one.
+Below this the fluid adjust itself with the momentum disturbance; above this it does not feel the momentum disturbance.
+Let us consider second cross section.
+So, let us say that we go to this cross section another one a cross section like this.
+So, when we want to plot of velocity profile at the wall because of no slip boundary condition, it is zero fine.
+Now, let us say that we are interested about plotting the velocity at the same location as this one.
+So, now, you tell me whether it will be more or less than what was here, what should be the common-sense intuition?